Bain Capital to take majority stake in Rocket Software

 Rocket Software will continue to operate under its current management team, led by President and Chief Executive Officer Andy Youniss, the company said.

-Rocket Software provides technology services to companies using products from International Business Machines Corp (IBM.N).
+Rocket Software provides technology services to companies using products from International Business Machines Corp .
+(Reporting by Akanksha Rana in Bengaluru; Editing by Shailesh Kuber)